ELRame/HackingTools/SQL/SQLmap.md

 **Getting the cookie**

-To get cookies, you can do it inspecting the page, and then go to console, and in the bottom left type ````document.cookie````, hit enter and you'll get it.
+To get cookies, you can do it inspecting the page, then go to console and in the bottom left type ````document.cookie````, hit enter and you'll get it.

 ````
 sqlmap -r <burpsuite txt file> --dbs